 Any successful cyber attacks can result in impacts on the organization‘s image and reputation, system downtime or unavailability of services, causing business losses, contamination, corruption or loss of customer data and other stored sensitive information, in breach of security data, unauthorized disclosure of information, or loss of significant levels of liquid assets (including monetary values).

-Due to the increased penetration of the Higher Education Student Fund (“FIES”), a program created by MEC, operated by the Brazilian Education Development Fund (“FNDE”), to finance low-income students in undergraduate and technological courses in private institutions of higher education, as a financing option to our students, our exposure to the transfer of FIES’ monthly tuitions by the Federal Government became significant as of 2012, and as of December 2014, due to the measures adopted by the Federal Government, it started to lose representation, so that in 2011 the FIES student base represented 8.6% of the blended education undergraduate student base, in 2012, 32.7%, in 2015 43.0%, and in 2021 FIES students started to represent 12.3% of this same comparison basis.
-In addition, we joined the “University for All” Program (“PROUNI”), with the Federal Government granting financing policies and tax benefits.
+Due to the increased penetration of the Higher Education Student Fund (“FIES”), a program created by MEC, operated by the Brazilian Education Development Fund (“FNDE”), to finance low-income students in undergraduate and technological courses in private institutions of higher education, as a financing option to students, the Company’s exposure to the transfer of FIES’ monthly tuitions by the Federal Government became significant as of 2012, and as of December 2014, due to the measures adopted by the Federal Government, it started to lose representation, so that in 2011 the FIES student base represented 8.6% of the blended education undergraduate student base, in 2012, 32.7%, in 2015 43.0%, and in 2021 FIES students started to represent 12.3% of this same comparison basis.
+In addition, Ser Educacional joined the “University for All” Program (“PROUNI”), with the Federal Government granting financing policies and tax benefits.
 PROUNI, institutionalized by Law 11096/05, has the purpose of granting full and partial scholarships to low-income students, in undergraduate and technological courses, in private institutions of higher education, offering, on the other hand, exemption of some federal taxes from institutions that join PROUNI.

 As of December 2014, the Federal Government, through the Ministry of Education, reduced its investments in FIES and PRONATEC, reducing the number of vacancies available for both programs.